speedfuns/botw/MasterSwordAndDungeons.md

 > Optional: You can skip the pot launch for a safer but slower mine section.

-Evade the Lizalfos and get to the last cannon, use the cannon to break the wall of rocks.
+Evade the Lizalfos and get to the last cannon, use it to break the wall of rocks and free Yunobo.

 Grab the Ice Arrows from the chest then talk to Yunobo.
 > Optional: There are various two-handed weapons in this room, grab if you feel you might need some (recommended).

-Perform a pot launch back to Shae Mo'sah, complete **Swinging Flames**. `(22/24)`
+Perform a pot launch back to Shae Mo'sah and eat your Speed Meal immediately after landing, complete **Swinging Flames**. `(21/24)`
-> Optional: You can also teleport to the shrine instead, this is sligthly slower but safer.
+> Optional: You can also teleport to the shrine instead if you activated it before, this is sligthly slower but safer.

 Talk to Bludo again for Daruk's Memory cutscene.

 ### Zora's Domain

-Teleport to Mo'a Keet and perform a Rocket Launch to get on top of the mountains behind Zora's Domain.
+Teleport to Mo'a Keet and complete **Metal Makes a Path**. `(22/24)`

+Perform a Rocket Launch to get on top of the mountains behind Zora's Domain.

 Glide directly to Zora's Domain and talk to King Dorephan to obtain the **Zora Armor**, equip it.